PINPOINTING THE NATIVITY

-A persistent argument some espouse is that the traditional date for Christmas on December 25th was derived from the pagan holiday, Sol Invicta (Invincible Sun), widely celebrated in the Roman Empire.
-This is a common belief that has gone mostly unchallenged, but seems to lack a solid historical foundation.
+A persistent argument against the traditional date for Christmas on December 25th is that the celebration was derived from the pagan holiday, Sol Invicta (Invincible Sun), widely celebrated in the Roman Empire.
+This commonly held belief has gone largely unchallenged, yet seems to lack a solid historical foundation.

 Some historians use Emperor Aurelian’s institution of the “Birth of the Unconquered Sun” which is another name for Sol Invicta as proof.
 Using the date of December 25, AD 274, Aurelian officially created, “a pagan alternative to a date that was already of some significance to Roman Christians.”
-(1) In plain words, Christians were already celebrating the Lord’s birth when Aurelian issued the decree for the holiday.
+(1) In plain words, Christians were already celebrating the Lord’s birth when Aurelian issued the decree.

 You will remember that the Scriptures record Zacharias’ temple service occurred during the course of Abijah, which was the eighth of 24 courses of priestly service in the temple (Lk.
 1:5 cf. 1 Chron.
 28:13).
 Each course or group served during two separate weeks of the year.

 Zacharias would have served during the eighth week of the year, which falls at the end of the month Iyyar (April/May) and again 24 weeks later during the month of Tishrei (September/October).
 While I hesitate to include John Chrysostom because of his anti-Semitic reputation, he and other scholars suggest that Zacharias may have served in the temple during Yom Kippur in 4 BC.

 The Gospel of Luke records,

 “Now in the sixth month [of Elizabeth’s pregnancy] the angel Gabriel was sent by God to a city of Galilee named Nazareth, to a virgin betrothed to a man whose name was Joseph, of the house of David.
 The virgin’s name was Mary” (Lk.
 1:26-27).